joannasara/threats-mitigation-base/README.md

 Scripts and modules belonging to this repository has been tested on the following VM configuration:
 + Azure NC6v2 with P100 GPU, Ubuntu 18.04.3 LTS (comes with 112GiB RAM)

-It assumes the following dependensices are installed within the VM:
+It assumes the following dependencies are installed within the VM:
 + Nvidia GPU drivers
 + Docker
 + Nvidia-docker